aleklisi/The-Sound-Of-Erlang/article.md

 ## The sh!t just got real

-Now we will try to play an actual song.
+Now we will try to play the actual song.
-Lets modify the `wave/0` function as follows:
+Let's modify the `wave/0` function as follows:

 ```erlang
 wave() ->